static-frame/static-frame/doc/source/articles/freethread.md

 Python now offers a solution: with the new, "experimental free-threading build" of Python 3.13, true multi-threaded concurrency of CPU-bound operations is possible.

-The perforamncee benefits are extraordinary.
+The performance benefits are extraordinary.
 [StaticFrame](https://github.com/static-frame/static-frame), leveraging free-threaded Python, can process a DataFrame in less than half the time of single-threaded processing.

-For example, when using Python 3.13t (the "t" denotes the free-threading variant) to process a 1000 by 1000 `Frame` of uniform integers, the duration falls from 21.3 ms to 7.89 ms:
+For example, when using Python 3.13t (the "t" denotes the free-threaded variant) to process a 1000 by 1000 `Frame` of uniform integers, the duration falls from 21.3 ms to 7.89 ms:

 ```python
 # Python 3.13.5 experimental free-threading build (main, Jun 11 2025, 15:36:57) [Clang 16.0.0 (clang-1600.0.26.6)] on darwin